 Based on recent research elementary school age children "who had the arts integrated into their regular curriculum showed remarkable improvement on standardized test scores" U-T San Diego News

 Pacific MusicWorks believes that all children deserve access to the benefits that music brings to one’s life.
 There are demonstrated skills both academic and social that music education provides which can make our students better thinkers and better people.
 The Early Opera program designed by Maxine Eilander and Catherine Webster requires the children to learn to sing in tune, get comfortable on stage and improve their concentration by requiring them to learn and memorize a complete 10 minute long work of accessible, age-appropriate musical theater.
-Forty-five minute classes are held weekly for a period of 10 weeks per semester taught by Ms. Eilander and Ms. Webster leading to a school-wide performance at the end of term.
+Forty-five minute classes are held weekly for a period of 10 weeks per semester leading to a school-wide performance at the end.

 Typical Session Description: